SpiritSeal/Pi_Day_Project/README.md

 # Pi_Day_Project
 Pi day project 2018-2019

-This is the Pi day project that won my Math teacher's Pi day competition 3/14/19.
+This is the Pi day project that won my Math teacher's Pi day competition on 3/14/19 for pie.
+I worked with my friend Noah Sehman for the presentation and testing of the program, so a shoutout to him for that!

 ## It is a modified version of the game of NIM:
 ### Instructions: